Chart Color Schemes

 Montrose's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Health data for Montrose shows positive outcomes overall, aligning with national benchmarks for mortality rates and health conditions.
-Common health issues are slightly more prevalent than average across both younger and older age groups.
+Montrose's health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
+Common health conditions are slightly more prevalent than average across both younger and older age groups.

-Private health cover is at approximately 54% of the total population (~3,691 people), slightly leading the average SA2 area but lower than Greater Melbourne's 56.7%.
-Mental health issues affect 8.9% of residents, while asthma impacts 8.5%.
-Around 66.7% of residents report being completely free from medical ailments, compared to 72.6% across Greater Melbourne.
-Health outcomes among working-age individuals are typical.
+Approximately 54% of residents have private health cover, compared to Greater Melbourne's 56.7%.
+Mental health issues and asthma are the most common conditions, affecting 8.9% and 8.5% respectively.
+About 66.7% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
+Health outcomes for working-age residents are typical.
 Montrose has a higher proportion of residents aged 65 and over, at 19.5% (1,341 people), compared to Greater Melbourne's 15.1%.
-National rankings for health outcomes in the area are broadly in line with the general population.
+National rankings for health indicators among older residents are broadly in line with the general population.

 Frequently Asked Questions - Health